W-nn/alx-low_level_programming/0x00-hello_world/README.md

-A C program that prints the given text using function puts
+A  C program that prints given text using function printf, followed by a new line